 Today we have fast processors, smart input devices, networks and vast amounts of data sets.

 Big Data analytics identifies patterns by applying sequential analysis on cold or not recent data.

 The Hadoop software is used to store and process large datasets efficiently.
 It is the basic framework for Big Data analysis and is a batch process initially designed to run at night during low server utilisation.

 Moreover, ML learns from collected data and keeps accumulating the data.
 For example, a self-driving car will always collect data and keep learning the processes of the vehicle.
 Thus, new data is always coming in fresh and always acted upon.

 The disadvantage of Big Data is that you can generate too much of it.
-For example, people tried to avoid past formats like pictures, video, or voice formats.
-This is because they were unable to utilise it and an additional cost of storing it.
+For example, people avoided past formats like pictures, video, or voice formats.
+This is because they could not utilise it and an additional cost of storing it.
 So, artificial intelligence and Big Data began to work together.
 However, the only way to efficiently deal with this amount of data is to manage it with data-scanning and to use AI software algorithms.

 The Future of Diagnostics: How AI and Big Data Are Shaping the Medical Landscape